ryanzec/coding-standards/README.md

 Page/Component objects should be exposing 2 kinds methods that are used in the actual tests, actions and assertions.

-Action methods should be named as a statements with what you are interaction with.
+Action methods should be named with a verb and what you are interaction with.

 ```javascript
 /* good */